best trip CONTACT AN ADVISOR

 Air Mattress: Foam mattresses are provided, but you can bring or rent an air mattress for added comfort.

 It’s crucial to be well-acclimated to the altitude before undertaking a trek.
-We recommend arriving in Cusco at least 2 days before the trek begins to help you acclimate and avoid potential altitude sickness during the trek.
+We recommend arriving in Cusco at least two days before the trek begins to help you acclimate and avoid potential altitude sickness.
 If you have already been in another high-altitude area in Peru before arriving in Cusco, we still recommend spending a full day in Cusco to rest, recover from your journey, and enjoy the sights.

 Cusco's airport currently only operates domestic flights.
 All international passengers must land in Lima and pass through customs.
 It's important to note that due to Cusco’s high altitude, flights may experience delays or cancellations.
 Additionally, any weather changes could disrupt air traffic.
 If you prefer an overland alternative, buses are a viable option, though the journey can be long, especially from Lima.
 Buses from Lima can take approximately 20 hours to reach Cusco.